HarderLemonade/snotes/README.md

 ## Installation

 snotes is a single Python script.
-No build system, no pip, no packaging.

 Download it, make it executable, and place it in your `$PATH`: